A nonparametric approach to practical identifiability of nonlinear mixed effects models: Methods

 \subsubsection{Parameterization of the Friberg model}

 To fit the synthetic neutrophil data, we first fixed the parameters defining the PK model in Eq.~\eqref{Eq:ZalypsisPK} to existing population parameter estimates \citep{Craig2016,Cassidy2020b}.
 Moreover, we fixed the maximal anti-proliferative effect of chemotherapy as $E_{max} = 1$.
 We further assumed that the clearance rate of circulating neutrophils, $k_{circ},$ and the strength of feedback from circulation to proliferation, $\gamma$, are approximately equal between participants in this simulated clinical trial.
-Thus, we only estimated $k_{circ}$ and $\gamma$ at the population level without inter-individual variability.
+Thus, we estimated $k_{circ}$ and $\gamma$ at the population level without inter-individual variability.
 We allowed the remaining parameters, $k_{prol}, N_0, EC_{50},$ and $k_{tr}$ to have inter-individual variability.

 We fit the Friberg model~\eqref{Eq:FribergODE} to the synthetic data using the nonlinear mixed-effects framework implemented in Monolix using the stochastic approximation expectation maximization algorithm (SAEM) \citep{Lavielle2014,Monolix2020,Kuhn2005,Delyon1999}.
 We assumed that the model parameters with inter-individual variability, $\phi = [k_{prol}, N_0, EC_{50},k_{tr}]$, follow a log-normal distribution at the population level.
 The population parameter distribution is defined by